Development of Mathematics in the Abbasid Caliphate

 Abu al-Wafa’ Buzjani

 Ibn al-Haytham is a unique name in the world of science and mathematics.
-He was the first to use geometrical calculations to determine the distance between any two places on Earth.
+In fact, he was the first to use geometrical calculations to determine the distance between any two places on Earth.

 Many more Muslim scholars worked during the Abbasid era on the advancement of mathematics.
-This was Islamic science’s golden age.
+Actually, this was Islamic science’s golden age.
 And Muslim scholars took the science of mathematics to new heights in that golden age.
 They resolved the problem one after another.
-They had created numerous fields of research in mathematics.